austinlandiscode/Week5-Backup/README.md

 # Planet Age Calculator

 ## Description
-_This application is designed to provide a user their age on different planets based on their input._d
+_This application is designed to provide a user their age on different planets based on their input._

 ### By: Austin Landis